-Textbook/Lab Manual: Zumdahl and Zumdahl Chemistry: An Atoms First Approach, 3rd Edition.
+Textbook/Online Homework: Zumdahl and Zumdahl Chemistry: An Atoms First Approach, 3rd Edition.
 OWLv2 online homework systems is required for this course.
-With your purchase of OWLv2 you receive a built-in electronic copy of the aforementioned textbook.
-This means that you do not need to purchase a hard copy unless you wish to.
-OWLv2 and the e-text are included with your Inclusive Access purchase.
+Both OWLv2 and the e-textbook are included with your Total Access program.
+You do not need to purchase a hard copy of the textbook unless you wish to.